laithsakka/Grafter/README.md

 > cd ..

 #### Add the following line to llvm/tools/clang/tools/CMakeLists.txt \"add_clang_subdirectory(tree-fuser)\"
+#### Update llvm/tools/clang/tools/tree-fuser/CMakeLists.txt by adding the path to OpenFST library to target_link_libraries by defualt it will try to link  /usr/local/lib/libfst.13.dylib

 Proceed to a normal LLVM build using a compiler with C++11 support (for GCC use version 4.9 or later):